iqb-berlin/verona-player-simple/README.md

 * You need a Verona-Host-System to run this Software, for example the [IQB-Testcenter](https://github.com/iqb-berlin/testcenter-setup) or the [Verona-Player-Testbed](https://github.com/iqb-berlin/verona-player-testbed).
-* The whole player is `verona-simple-player-5.1.html`, there is no build-process or whatever.
+* The whole player is in the file `verona-simple-player-5.1.html`, there is no build-process or whatever.

 ## Development Rules for Units